-The Red Cross is the primary agency for the coordination of catering in the City of Ballarat, supported by the Lions Club.
+The Red Cross is the primary agency for the coordination of catering in the City of Ballarat.
 If any emergency extends to Regional and/or State level, Red Cross remain the coordinating agency.

 For further details, please refer to Support Plan No. 04 - Catering.